-- Notification of District and/or SELPA The Charter School shall immediately notify the District and coordinate the procedures in this policy with the District of the discipline of any student with a disability or student who the Charter School or District would be deemed to have knowledge that the student had a disability. - 2.
-Services During Suspension Students suspended for more than ten (10) school days in a school year shall continue to receive services so as to enable the student to continue to participate in the general education curriculum, although in another setting, and to progress toward meeting the goals set out in the child's IEP/504 Plan; and receive, as appropriate, a functional behavioral assessment and behavioral intervention services and modifications, that are designed to address the behavior violation so that it does not recur.
-These services may be provided in an interim alterative educational setting. - 3.
-Procedural Safeguards/Manifestation Determination Within ten (10) school days of a recommendation for expulsion or any decision to change the placement of a child with a disability because of a violation of a code of student conduct, the Charter School, the parent, and relevant members of the IEP/504 Team shall review all relevant information in the student's file, including the child's IEP/504 Plan, any teacher observations, and any relevant information provided by the parents to determine: - a. if the conduct in question was caused by, or had a direct and substantial relationship to, the child's disability, or - b. if the conduct in question was the direct result of the local educational agency's failure to implement the IEP/504 Plan.
+1. Notification of District and/or SELPA

+The Charter School shall immediately notify the District/ SELPA and coordinate the procedures in this policy with the District/SELPA of the discipline of any student with a disability or student who the Charter School or District/ SELPA would be deemed to have knowledge that the student had a disability.

+2. Services During Suspension

+Students suspended for more than ten (10) school days in a school year shall continue to receive services so as to enable the student to continue to participate in the general education curriculum, although in another setting (which could constitute a change of placement and the student's IEP would reflect this change), and to progress toward meeting the goals set out in the child's IEP/504 Plan; and receive, as appropriate, a functional behavioral assessment and behavioral intervention services and modifications, that are designed to address the behavior violation so that it does not recur.
+These services may be provided in an interim alternative educational setting.

+3. Procedural Safeguards/Manifestation Determination

+Within ten (10) school days of a recommendation for expulsion or any decision to change the placement of a child with a disability because of a violation of a code of student conduct, the Charter School, the parent, and relevant members of the IEP/504 Team shall review all relevant information in the student's file, including the child's IEP/504 Plan, any teacher observations, and any relevant information provided by the parents to determine:

+- a.
+If the conduct in question was caused by, or had a direct and substantial relationship to, the child's disability; or - b.
+If the conduct in question was the direct result of the local educational agency's failure to implement the IEP/504 Plan.